dotnet/docs/docs/fundamentals/networking/http/http-overview.md

 ### Redirection status codes

-Redirection status codes require the user agent to take action in order to fulfill the request.
+Redirection status codes require the user agent to take action to fulfill the request.
 Automatic redirection is turned on by default, it can be changed with <xref:System.Net.Http.HttpClientHandler.AllowAutoRedirect?displayProperty=nameWithType> or <xref:System.Net.Http.SocketsHttpHandler.AllowAutoRedirect?displayProperty=nameWithType>.

 | HTTP status code | `HttpStatusCode`                                                                                                                                                  |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|